SashaTalkStudio/SayGlass/README.md

 # SayGlass

-New era of OS'es for computers from OpenComputers
+A new era of OS for computers from OpenComputers